File Cabinet Makeover Using Homemade Chalk Paint

 - 8 tablespoons Calcium Carbonate Powder + 2 Tablespoons Plaster of Paris. ***If you want to use only Plaster of Paris – use 10 tablespoons.

-Mix this with 1 – 3 tablespoons of water and mix until smooth.
-Slowly add to the paint and mix well into the paint.
+Mix the CCP with 1 – 3 tablespoons of water and mix very well until smooth.
+Slowly add to the paint and mix until the paint is smooth and you don’t see any undissolved powder in the mix.

-10. I used the font, SNF Ambrosia Bold, (it is not a free font – around $3.oo ) which I’ve installed on my computer and printed, cut out, and placed the labels in each frame.
+2. I used the font called, Ambrosia Bold, I installed on my computer and printed, cut out, and placed the labels in each frame.

 I now have easy-to-move, glammed-up file cabinets, along with…

 … another flat surface to organize my stuff.
-To find out how I made the wall calendar – click over to this post – DIY Wall Calendar
+To find out how I made the wall calendar – click over to this post.

 I even glammed up the key by making a key chain with beads and buttons from my craft stash.